1. Established grass drought-dormant for 3-4 weeks

-Most established turfgrass plants can stay in a drought-dormant state for at least three to four weeks without the grass dying.
-If drought goes beyond the four-week mark, it’s recommended to rehydrate the lawn with deep, infrequent watering early in the day.
+Most established turfgrass can stay in a drought-dormant state for 3-4 weeks without dying.
+If the drought goes beyond 4 weeks, it’s recommended to rehydrate the lawn with deep, infrequent watering early in the day.
+Daytime temperatures in the 80’s (F), lawns can survive for 3-4 weeks, whereas climates in the 90’s reduce that survival time frame to 2-3 weeks.
+Irrigate lightly, about ½ inch, every 3-4 weeks to help your lawn get through the hot and dry summer months.
 Watering will not totally green up the grass, but will keep it alive.
 Infrequent and deeper watering prior to drought will develop deeper roots, which make plants much more sustainable.

 During drought induced dormancy, turf will grow at a much slower rate and in turn will not require frequent mowing.
 Taller cut grass will have deeper, more extensive root systems than short cut grass which will help enable the turfgrass plants to withstand summer stresses.
 If you need to mow, always follow the 1/3rd rule, never remove more than the top 1/3 of the blade at each mowing and make sure the mower blade is sharp to minimize stress to the leaf blade.
 For more information on Mowing Heights.